Ramon Te Wake: TV

 Her first presenting job was for Māori Television, where she was one of three people fronting Takatāpui, which is Maori Television's first ever LGBT show.
 The show began in 2004 and still continues today.
 Ramon's storytelling was noted by Scoop Independent News as "strong, creative and visual."
-Ramon's most celebrated work from the program was the coverage of the 2011 death of activist Carmen Rupe.
+Ramon's most celebrated work from the programme was the coverage of the 2011 death of activist Carmen Rupe.
 She had made a documentary of Rupe's life in 2006.
 In 2008 she was one of several actors selected to portray Georgina Beyer, a trans woman who became the world's first openly transsexual mayor, as well as the world's first openly transsexual Member of Parliament, in a feature-length film.
 In 2009 The Making of Ramon was a Takatāpui-produced documentary about Ramon which was aired as part of Triangle TV's Sunday Nights Out.
 In 2011 Te Wake directed a 25-minute video "Pacific Voices" for the NZ AIDS Foundation addressing issues and lives of Pacific LGBT people "such as identity, sexual health, bullying and family estrangement" the project "offers hope through mutual support and self-determination."
+She has co-directed two series with Damon Fepulia'i, Inky Pinky Ponky (2023) and most recently The Boy, The Queen, and Everything in Between (2024), credited also as the Writer.